woodspock/AdventOfCode/README.md

 # AdventOfCode
-My solutions for AoC riddles and some useful functions
+My solutions for AoC riddles and some useful functions in R.